wendellwt/nvim/README.md

   }
 ```

-also, something like this should work:
+also, something like this is what others use:
 ```
   require('telescope.builtin').live_grep({
     search_dirs = { path },